juhp/rpmbuild-order/README.md

     mycore
     myapp

+The arguments passed can either be directories named after the package, or spec files.

+By default it outputs the package names, but it can also output the spec filenames or directory paths for easier scripting.

 ## Known problems
 Given packages A, B, C, where C depends on B, and B depends on A, and you call